 A good strategy for resolving customer complaints has to be top-down.
-Every company that wants to become more customer-focused should prioritize these first three tips.
+Every company that wants to become more customer-focused should prioritise these first three tips.

 1. Make answers to common complaints easy to find

 Speed is an important factor in whether customers are satisfied with a customer support interaction.
-That’s where a well-organized, searchable knowledge base can help.
+That’s where a well-organised, searchable knowledge base can help.